 A full-on spandex.

 Let us right the wrong here.
-You won’t get imprisoned if you use normal clothing or working clothes when bike commuting.
+You won’t get imprisoned if you use normal clothing or working clothes or shoes for bike commuting.
 And to be honest, you actually have a lot of options.
 If you are afraid to ruin the clothes you use for work, you can just opt to bring them in a bag or leave a fresh change of work clothes at work.

 If you worry about sweat and smelling like a hog in the office, improvise.
 Use the shower in your office.
 Wear deodorant.
 If your office doesn’t have a shower, check if there’s a gym nearby where you can freshen up for a small fee.
 If you’re really out of options, you can always keep a change of fresh working clothes at work and clean yourself up with a towel.